The impact of Lebanon’s economic woes on schools and parents - Executive Magazine

 Despite the above, the academic year 2019-2020 (due to end June 13 as per the latest ministerial decision) may be the toughest year yet, financially speaking, for parents and schools in recent memory.
 The academic year started with disruptions in learning and school closures, brought on by the onset of the thawra (revolution), and with a tightening noose around parents’ necks as many lost their jobs or saw their salaries cut as the effects of the economic crisis began to accelerate (see Executive’s coverage on unemployment).
 It also ended with nationwide school closures courtesy of COVID-19 response measures and a shift to distance learning (see upcoming article on distance and online learning).

 In this context, settlement of tuition dues further declined, especially in the last trimester when some schools did not have a viable distance learning program.
 “We did a quick survey of the schools in our network to see what percentage of parents were able to pay the tuition,” Azar says.
-“By the first quarter, only 36 percent had paid it, 19 percent of parents paid the second quarter [January through March], and corona happened in the third quarter so we don’t expect the outcome to be good (at time of interview this data wasn’t yet available).
+“By the first quarter, only 36 percent had paid it, 19 percent of parents paid the second quarter [January through March], and corona happened in the third quarter so we don’t expect the outcome to be good.
 This is not the norm at all.”

 The further away schools are from populous cities, the more likely are parents to struggle with tuition payment, says Azar, giving an illustrative example of schools in Zahle having less issues with tuition collection than schools in more remote areas of Bekaa.
 In line with Azar, Jurdak says that MNC, located close to the border in south Lebanon, had not been able to collect any tuition fees for the last quarter of the current academic year.